Homeowners Association (HOA) Fees: What Are They, What Do They Cover And What Happens If You Don't Pay?

-Simply put, a homeowners association fee is a monthly due paid by homeowners living within the HOA community to help maintain all properties, amenities and common areas within the association.
+Simply put, a homeowners association fee is typically paid monthly by homeowners living within an HOA community to maintain all properties, shared amenities and common areas within the association.

-There are a variety of different services and costs that can make up your HOA fees, and the services that an HOA offers will vary depending on the community’s needs.
-So if you’re looking at a variety of homes in different HOA communities, you can compare what each one offers and decide which HOA’s offerings (and rules) best fit your needs.
+There are a variety of different services and costs that can make up your HOA fees, and the services an HOA offers will vary by community need.
+When looking at homes in HOA communities, compare them by member amenities and their rules and regulations to determine which HOA community best fits your needs and lifestyle.

 Every HOA community is different.
-When house hunting, it's vital that you request a copy of the HOA's rules and regulations, known as the Covenants, Conditions and Restrictions, from the seller so you don’t end up joining an association that is more restrictive than you want, and so you know what kinds of services to expect your monthly dues to cover.
+To learn just how different they are, it's vital that you request a copy of an HOA's rules and regulations, commonly known as an association’s Covenants, Conditions and Restrictions (CC&Rs) to avoid joining an association that is more restrictive than you can handle and to learn what kinds of services your monthly dues cover.